 Lightyear of Star Command was finished long before Toy Story

-2, so it was decided to hold on to it until after the film was released.
+2, so it was decided to hold on to it until after the film was released so

-This gave the production crew a chance to work on a direct-to-video movie to
+production crew a chance to work on a direct-to-video movie to introduce the

-introduce the concept and new characters that would also double as the series’
+concept and new characters that would also double as the series’ first three

-first three episodes.Pixar created a new short intro starring the Toy
+episodes.Pixar created a new short intro starring the Toy Story 2 characters

-Story 2 characters settling in to watch the movie, which was otherwise
+settling in to watch the movie, which was otherwise traditionally animated and

-traditionally animated and had the highest quality of the entire series.
-Allen
+had the highest quality of the entire series.
+It was decided to have Allen

-reprised his role as Buzz in the intro and re-recorded over Warburton’s recording
+reprise his role as Buzz in the film and he re-recorded over Warburton’s performance

 (which was restored when the movie was broken up into individual episodes, and